drshahizan/HPDP/assignment/submission/ass1/GPS/case_study1a/readme.md

 </div>
 <br>

-16. Click **"Formatting">"Conditional Formatting"** and select the conditional format rules that colour the cells with value greater than or equal to 65 to denote the passing percent.
+16. Click **"Formatting">"Conditional Formatting"** and select the conditional format rules that colour the cells with value **greater than or equal to 65** to denote the passing status.

 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/GPS/case_study1a/conditional.png" width=200>